 Color & Contrast

 Colour choice and contrast are essential for visual hierarchy as they help users to distinguish the core elements.
-As most of us know – colours have the power to influence a user’s emotions.
-For instance, when you see warm colours such as yellow and orange, it creates a sense of joy and liveliness.
-Meanwhile when you’re exposed to cool colours such as blue and purple, it gives off a calm and relaxed feeling.
+It’s commonly known – colours have the power to influence a user’s emotions.
+For instance, when a user sees warm colours such as yellow and orange, it creates a sense of joy and liveliness.
+Meanwhile when a user is exposed to cool colours such as blue and purple, it gives off a calm and relaxed feeling.
 This is called colour psychology.
 Now, the colour attributes can be divided into two:

 - Strong/bold colour: red, yellow and blue